PureStorage-OpenConnect/Event-Sample-Code/README.md

-# Sample Code
+# Pure Storage Developer Events
-Sample code used for demos during Pure Storage events.
+This repo contains presentations and sample code used during Pure Storage developer events.
 This sample is provided as an example and will need to modifed for custom environments.

 ## Automate using Pure PowerShell SDK & REST API
 ### April 18, 2023